 Another reason to finish your ground school quickly is to get the FAA knowledge test endorsement.

 To get a license or a new rating, a pilot must attend and pass a Knowledge exam in the FAA.
-Without satisfying your ground school instructor, you can’t get an endorsement to follow the FAA knowledge exam.
+You can’t get an endorsement to follow the FAA knowledge exam without satisfying your ground school instructor.

-So as you can see, each step follows another to move forward.
+So as you can see, each step fails without the FAA knowledge exams to move forward.

 Although you can begin your flight training without ground school, you can’t get your solo flight, nor will you get an endorsement to take the knowledge test.